Census Dots

 Multiracial

-Of the 527 places in New Mexico, White Signal is the 365th most populous.
+White Signal is ranked the 372nd most populous place in New Mexico, out of 528 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+White Signal was ranked the 365th most populous place in the 2020 Census.

 White Signal's White Population